gulsfantasy/GulsFitness/README.md

 ## Overview

-**GulsFitAI** is an AI-powered fitness assistant that generates personalized workout and diet plans based on user needs.
+**FitAI** is an AI-powered fitness assistant that generates personalized workout and diet plans based on user needs.
 Using **Gemini AI 2.0 Flash**, it provides intelligent fitness recommendations and allows users to download their plans as PDFs.

 ## Features